UnkindPartition/ansi-terminal/Contributing.md

 Many other packages depend on `ansi-terminal`.
-As at January 2024, over 4,700 packages on [Hackage](https:https://hackage.haskell.org/) depend on it, directly or indirectly.
+As at February 2024, over 4,700 packages on [Hackage](https:https://hackage.haskell.org/) depend on it, directly or indirectly.
 Consider raising an [issue](https://github.com/UnkindPartition/ansi-terminal/issues) to